-All children in care must have a Care Plan and the PEP is a vital part of this.
+All children/young person in care must have a Care Plan and the PEP is a vital part of this.
 The PEP (Early Years to age 18) should be initiated as part of the Care Plan.
-It is an evolving record of what needs to happen for looked-after children to enable them to make at least expected progress, preferably more than expected, and fulfil their potential.
+It is an evolving record of what needs to happen for looked-after children/young person to enable them to make at least expected progress, preferably more than expected, and fulfil their potential.
 The PEP is a statutory document and is the joint responsibility of the Social Worker and Designated Teacher, overseen by the Virtual School.

-We all have a responsibility as Corporate Parents of children in care to insist on educational standards for them that are as high as those we would expect for our own children.
-When holding PEP meetings and setting targets, Designated Teachers and social workers must always ask: "would this be good enough for my own child?"
+We all have a responsibility as Corporate Parents of children/young person in care to insist on educational standards for them that are as high as those we would expect for our own child/young person.
+When holding PEP meetings and setting targets, Designated Teachers and social workers must always ask: "would this be good enough for my own child/child/young person?"

-For the purpose of this policy, when referring to carers, we include foster carers, residential staff and parents
+\\For the purpose of this policy, when referring to carers, we include foster carers, residential staff and parents\\